shakes76/PatternAnalysis-2023/recognition/README.md

 ### Dataset
 Click here to get [ADNI](http://adni.loni.usc.edu/data-samples/access-data/)

+### Hardware
+This model have be trained 50 epochs on a RTX4090 for about 30 minutes.
+Please take this as a reference and adjust your batch size with your hardware.

 # Reference
 Chopra, Sumit & Hadsell, Raia & Lecun, Yann.
 (2005).
 Learning a similarity metric discriminatively, with application to